jb74cc/rshiny_dashboard_project/README.md

 <br>
 Colin worked on viewing the percentage of beds occupied by acute care patients across the 14 Health Boards in Scotland both before and during COVID times.
-Statistical analysis of this data was also calculated.He also drew up a dashboard wireframe and worked on creating the dashboard itself.
+Statistical analysis of this data was also calculated.
+He also drew up a dashboard wireframe, worked on creating the dashboard itself, and regularly updated Trello.
-*Colin was a great "rubber duck" for the whole group.*
 <br>

 *Mahri*